 Teff is gluten-free and rich in nutrients, and has been touted as the next major health food fad, following in the footsteps of quinoa and kale.

 “I just learned that The Court of The Hague ruled against the #Teff patent holder.
+This is great news,” he said.
+“I hope we can learn from this that our national assets must be protected by Ethiopians and friends of Ethiopia.”

 The embassy of the Netherlands in Ethiopia confirmed the news.
 “This embassy confirms the November ruling.
 The reason for the late announcement is the time for appeal was still running.
 As no appeal was made, the verdict is now final: the claim to processing teff by patent holder is null and void in the Netherlands,” it said.